quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 In this tutorial you will use QIIME2 to perform an analysis of soil samples from the Atacama Desert in northern Chile.
 **You can find the starting tutorial on the official page of QIIME2** ( [link text](https://docs.qiime2.org/2020.2/tutorials/atacama-soils/))

-"The Atacama Desert is one of the most arid locations on Earth, with some areas receiving less than a millimeter of rain per decade.
+_"The Atacama Desert is one of the most arid locations on Earth, with some areas receiving less than a millimeter of rain per decade.
 The soil microbiomes profiled in this study follow two east-west transects, **Baquedano** and **Yungay**, across which average soil relative humidity is positively correlated with elevation (higher elevations are less arid and thus have higher average soil relative humidity).
-Along these transects, pits were dug at each site and soil samples were collected from three depths in each pit.""
+Along these transects, pits were dug at each site and soil samples were collected from three depths in each pit."_

 ![Atacama Desert](dsc-5624-cc.jpg)

 ## Experimental information
-*   The v4 region of the 16S rRNA gene was amplified from all community DNA extracts using barcoded primers 515F/806R.
+*   The V4 region of the 16S rRNA gene was amplified from all community DNA extracts using barcoded primers 515F/806R.
+The expected amplicon length is about 300 nt.
 ![](V4_atacama.png)
-*   Amplicon sequencing was performed Illumina MiSeq system and MiSeq control software version 2.2.0.
+*   Amplicon sequencing was performed on ***Illumina MiSeq platform*** and MiSeq control software version 2.2.0.

 You can find the paper [here](https://msystems.asm.org/content/2/3/e00195-16.abstract) or in the course Reference folder.